Homemade Wet Dog Food: 15 Moisture-Rich Recipes Your Dog Will Love

 Canine multivitamin + calcium supplement

-✦ Add per serving — dosage per your vet’s guidance
+✦ Add per serving per product instructions

 Instructions